Rail passengers to be hit with disruption on Saturday as workers strike

 Members of drivers’ union Aslef will stop working overtime next month in a separate dispute over pay.

-A Department for Transport spokesperson said: “The Government has met the rail unions, listened to them and facilitated improved offers on pay and reform.
+“The Government has met the rail unions, listened to them and facilitated improved offers on pay and reform,” a Department for Transport spokesperson said.

 “The union leaders should put these fair and reasonable offers to their members so this dispute can be resolved.”